 The sky is blue, an impossibly bright shade of blue that is just about the only thing to tip you off that the house is not in England.
 It is grand and rambling, unfolding across the lawns in a wonderfully earthy sprawl of rustic charm.
-Stately like it’s been there for centuries, the kind of […]
+Stately like it has been there for centuries, the kind […]

 A thought seized us recently as we were discussing a previous blog post on the history and influence of shingle-style architecture.
 Near the end of the article, we point out that the style reflects “the slow and romantic lifestyle of the Victorian era.”
 And it does.
 But at the height of its popularity, shingle-style architecture […]